- Your web development team is always booked, so be empathetic about their schedule.

 As you can imagine, the volume of recommendations was overwhelming to the customer’s development team.
 It’s hard enough for your SEO team to figure out how to prioritize all this work.
 To just dump it on the web development team and say “Fix this” borders on cruel and unusual punishment.

 Instead of forcing another team to figure out the workflow, perform all the prioritization work yourself.
 Break each task down into manageable bites.
 Clearly indicate what will move the business needle the most.
 Once you have some results, you can justify requesting more work.

-Does your organization understand the massive impact that SEO can have on the business?
+Does your organization understand the value of organic search to the business?
 This includes traffic, acquisition cost, new customers, revenue and stock price.
 If so, you might be able to allocate marketing budget to hiring your own “in-house” developer.
 It’s common for content/SEO teams to have their own designers.
 You may be able to justify having a developer too.
 So long as you’re able to communicate the ROI of SEO to the right stakeholders.

 Let’s work on the ask itself.
 The key here is compromise.
 You’re more likely to get help for big issues if you don’t fritter away bandwidth on the small stuff.

 Grab your complete list of technical requests and put them in a spreadsheet.
 Next to each request, estimate the amount of time it will take.
 Next to that, assign the business impact.
 The “lift vs impact” model is a great tool to prioritize which task to focus on first.

 Is your website’s URL structure unnavigable and unfriendly for SEO?
 That’s a high priority, but it’s also a large-scale project that will require C-suite buy-in.
 On the other hand, if you aren’t able to assign alt text to images, that project may have to get sidelined until the bigger stuff is fixed.